mccap079/wpainter/README.md

 Download the macOS release from Releases page, unzip and launch the bootlegWendypaint/wpainter.app.

 NOTE:
- - You'll probably need to right-click and select Open from the warning dialog because I'm an unidentified developer.
+ - You'll probably need to right-click > Open then click thru the warning dialog because I'm an unidentified developer.
  - Due to ["app translocation"](https://lapcatsoftware.com/articles/app-translocation.html) you may notice that no brushes have been loaded.
 If this is the case, quit the app, drag wpainter.app out of the bootlegWendypaint folder, drag it back in, then relaunch the app.
 Once you do this the issue should not happen again.

 ### Windows